Wednesday, April 30, 2025

 https://upload.wikimedia.org/wikipedia/commons/f/fd/Cambie_Br_in_1986%2C_street-level_view.jpg

-If this sidewalk can ever be built out to be much wider, then the bridge can have 2 proper bike lanes, as well as 2 sidewalks.
-Then the bridge could have all 6 lanes again.
-A 6 lane bridge makes it easier to accomodate 2 bus lanes.
+If this western sidewalk can ever be built out to be much wider, then the bridge could have 2 proper bike lanes, as well as 2 sidewalks.
+Then the bridge might have all 6 lanes again.
+A 6 lane bridge would make it easier to accomodate 2 bus lanes.

 https://jfdatalinks.blogspot.com/search?q=Cambie+Street+Bridge